cs50nestm/web/flask/README.md

 <img alt="code" src="helloflask.png">

-The line `{% block body %}{% end block %}`, is what makes this a layout file.
+The line with `block body` and `endblock`, is what makes this a layout file.
 We can insert whatever code makes up the content of our page in place of this block.
 A layout file can contain as many blocks as you want.
 Just give each one a different name.

 Now create index.html so that it uses the template, like this: